 Can I use a free browser VPN extension?

 Free options exist, but they may come with limitations like data caps, slower speeds, fewer server locations, and potentially weaker privacy controls.
 For regular use, a reputable paid provider is generally a better choice.
-How to enable vpn in microsoft edge
+Expressvpn contact: the definitive guide to reaching ExpressVPN support, contact options, hours, and troubleshooting tips 2026

 Do I need a separate VPN for mobile devices?